 - Strongly encouraging people to document their plans to help keep themselves accountable.

 - Encouraging team members to keep their goals simple and relatively small so they don’t get overwhelmed and feel paralyzed.
-Better to have more small goals and see continual progress than have one huge goal and feel like you’ll never get there.
+Better to have more small goals and see continual progress than have one huge goal and feel like you’ll never get

 - Reflecting more frequently on my own progress and encouraging others to do the same.